pmuens/serverless-book/07-serverless-by-example.md

 Next up we need to open the `todos` directory with the editor of our choice.

+### Creating todos

+The first thing we want to build is a way to add new todos to our application so that we can show, edit and remove them later on.

 ## Building a data processing pipeline